mickeypearce/oradew-vscode/README.md

 - `Import Current File / Import Selected Object`
 - `Compile All Source to DB`
 - `Run tests`
-- `Populate Package Input` (Shift+F9) with changed files from Git history using latest tagged commit as a starting point.
+- `Populate Package Input` (Shift+F9) - Populate `package.input` setting with changed file paths from Git history.
+Latest tagged commit is used as a starting point for changes.
 - `Generate...` PL/SQL code with a code generator.

 ### Environments